aws-samples/jenkins-on-aws/README.md

 ./cdk/ <-- Deployment configuration

-./cdk/docker/ <-- Dockerfiles and associated config files for Leader and Worker images
+./cdk/docker/ <-- Dockerfiles and associated config files for Leader and Worker images.
+The cdk will build these images on a cdk deploy.

 ./cdk/app.py <-- cdk application file where all stacks are instantiated and built